-A SATA cable connects a host bus adaptor like a motherboard to mass storage devices like optical drives, hard disk drives, and solid-state drives.
+A SATA cable connects a host bus adaptor like a motherboard to mass storage devices like optical, hard disk, and solid-state drives.

-SATA was introduced as in 2001 an update to PATA cables as they can transmit the data much faster.
+SATA was introduced in 2001 as an update to PATA cables as they can transmit data much faster.

 One can connect an external hard drive to the computer with a SATA cable through the eSATA input.

 1.2 Features of SATA cable

-Following are the features of a SATA Cable:
+The following are the features of a SATA Cable:

-- Robust data: The SATA cable uses a differential transmit pair, and a differential receives pair.
+- Robust data: The SATA cable uses a differential transmit pair and a differential receives pair.
 That accounts for a higher degree of error detection and correction, as well as high-speed data transfers.

 1.3 SATA VS PATA

 Earlier known as ATA, the cables were renamed to parallel ATA after serial ATA was produced.

 They also use thinner cables that support better airflow.
 SATA cables are also longer than the PATA cables and can go up to one meter.

-SATA also supports hot plugging in the devices, which means that one can remove a device without switching off the computer.
+SATA also supports hot plugging in the devices, which means one can remove a device without switching off the computer.

-We’ve learned about the SATA cables and how they’re different from the PATA cables.
-We will not further study their applications.
+We’ve learned about the SATA cables and how they differ from the PATA cables.

 Chapter 2: The Applications of SATA Cable

 SATA cables are used for both data transmission and to provide power to the data drives and SSDs.

 2.1 SATA Cable for SSD

-These cables stuck out from the SMPS of the CPU and hooked on to the connector in the SSD.
-These cables are known as the SSD Power cables.
+These cables stuck out from the SMPS of the CPU and hooked onto the connector in the SSD.

 2.2 SATA Cable for HDD

 The Hard Disk Drive cable is a SATA cable that connects the hard disk to the motherboard.

 But the new SATA Cables are thin and have a flat surface which maximizes the airflow inside the CPU.

 If the hard drive supports a USB input, you can also use a SATA to USB converter to connect the device to the computer.

 2.3 SATA Cable for Laptop

-2.4 SATA Cable for Multimedia peripherals
+2.4 SATA Cable for Multimedia Peripherals

 2.5 SATA Cable for Mid-range servers

-2.6 SATA Cable for Storage systems
+2.6 SATA Cable for Storage Systems

 Chapter 3: SATA Cable Connector

-Following are the features of the SATA cable connectors:
+The following are the features of the SATA cable connectors:

 3.1 SATA DATA Cable Connector

 The SATA connectors are easier to fit in less surface area and give more room for cooling.

 3.2 SATA Power Cable Connector

-These connectors supply an additional 3.3 V along with the traditional 5V and 12V.
+These connectors supply an additional 3.3 V and the traditional 5V and 12V.